 UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 CIEE resident staff abroad help students integrate into the culture and provide assistance with academics, housing, safety, and other issues.

-You must take a minimum of two CIEE courses and you may be able to supplement CIEE coursework with courses at the Prague Film and Television School at the Academy of the Performing Arts (FAMU) or Charles University.
+You must take a minimum of three CIEE courses and you may be able to supplement CIEE coursework with courses designed for US students at the Prague Film and Television School at the Academy of the Performing Arts (FAMU) or Charles University.

 Use the following resources to learn about courses on UCEAP:

-You are required to take a full-time course of study while abroad.
-24-27 quarter/16-18 semester UC units per semester are required: five-six courses.
+You are required to take a full-time course of study while abroad: 22.5-27 quarter/15-18 semester UC units are required: five-six courses.

 Research and Independent Study